 I started with box cameras, before moving up to 35mm.
 This made it easy to produce colour slides for projection, and I started using slide film when Ferrania produced a slide film that could be bought in a reel to load my own cassettes and made a home processing kit available.
 This brought the cost down to what I could afford as a student (Kodachrome at the time cost about £1 per slide in today’s money).
 When I started working I moved to Kodachrome as I could afford it.

-I now mainly use large format cameras.
-Large format cameras use individual sheets of film in various sizes.
+I now mainly use large format cameras, which use individual sheets of film in various sizes.
 I use 5″x4″, 5″x7″ and 10″x8″ film, but prefer the ratio of 5×7 to the squarer 5×4/10×8 proportions.
 This gives me the image quality that I prize, as well as allowing the use of what are called “camera movements” which give me additional control over perspective and focus.
 This type of camera is slow to use, which suits my considered style of photography.

 I was influenced by Ansel Adams and Edward Weston, whose images I love, and who both used this type of camera.